 Reuse gift bags and paper that have been given to you.
 You can also hang on to any packaging paper you get sent through the year and if you still buy print newspapers, you can reuse these.

 Furoshiki (aka fabric wrapping).
-This takes a little investment because obviously you need to have a supply of fabric, but it doesn’t have to be super expensive.
-I recommend spreading the cost out over the year (which is what I will be doing over 2019 having realised our December budget couldn’t stretch to enough fabric to wrap this year’s gifts!).
+This takes a little investment because obviously you need to have a supply of fabric, but it doesn’t have to be super expensive and you can spread the cost out over the year.
 Charity shop scarves and clothes work a treat, but if you want something more Christmassy, fabric and craft shops often stock organic cotton in a range of lovely, vibrant prints.

 Use compostable or recyclable alternatives (ordinary brown paper is perfect for this) and add a festive touch.
-I’ve chosen to tie my brown paper packages with green and red raffia this year.
+Last year, I chose to tie my brown paper packages with green and red raffia and, since we’ve moved house and have ample brown paper used during the move, I will be doing the same this year.
 You could also try adding pine cones, rosemary or fir as natural decorations.
 If you or the kids are feeling crafty, you might like to make a decoration that can then be used on the recipient’s tree (I’m no good at knitting or crochet, but I can make a mean salt dough!).

 Make the wrapping part of the gift.
 Scarves, cotton to turn into beeswax wraps, tea towels, clothes or socks, muslins, sandwich bags…the possibilities are endless, and what fun having a present in a present!